 innie.js—identifies the version of the editor being used.

 - Next, the production client loads the

 p13n_inner.js has loaded, it fetches the editor client from the app's backend (the production client is too lean to run in the editor).
 The editor client then requests the editor data for the specific project you're working in, and is then initialized.

 Troubleshoot editor page-loading issues

 If you see a warning that starts with "We have loaded your site using compatibility mode," you may be encountering an issue with mixed content.
-See Troubleshooting: Compatibility mode warning and mixed content in the Editor then reload the page.
+See Troubleshoot: Compatibility mode warning and mixed content in the Editor then reload the page.

-If the issue is loading pages that require session-specific information or logging in (like a shopping cart, intranet page, or password-protected content), see Troubleshooting: Can't load a password-protected, gated, or session-specific page in the Editor.
+If the issue is loading pages that require session-specific information or logging in (like a shopping cart, intranet page, or password-protected content), see Troubleshoot: Can't load a password-protected, gated, or session-specific page in the Editor.

 If you try to load content that is in an iframe, see Troubleshoot: Cannot edit iframes in the Editor.

 If you use an X-Frame-Options header, see Update your site's Content Security Policies (CSP).

 See Troubleshoot: Pages not loading in the Editor to troubleshoot other editor page-loading issues.